unoplatform/calculator/README.md

   - Install the optional "Mobile C++ development tools" component.
   - Install the latest Windows 10 SDK.

-> When using Visual Studio 2019, the `.vsconfig` feature will automatically prompt to install missing components.
+> When using Visual Studio 2019, the `.vsconfig` the feature will automatically prompt to install missing components.

 - Get the code:
     ```